ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/_index.md

 minutes_to_complete: 15

-who_is_this_for: This is a get started guide for developers who want to measure the performance of applications running on Arm Neoverse™-based servers, and discover ways to optimize them.
-The Streamline CLI tools are native command-line tools that are designed to run directly on an Arm server running Linux.
-The tools provide a software profiling methodology that gives you clear and actionable performance data.
-You can use this data to guide the optimization of the heavily used functions in your software.
+who_is_this_for: This is an introductory guide for developers who want to measure the performance of applications running on Arm Neoverse™-based servers, and discover ways to optimize them.

 learning_objectives:
     - Understand Arm's top-down profiling methodology.